GlebZhnkvch/E-car-store/README.md

-5.In configurations select your virtual environment as a python interpreter 6.Install postgresql and create a new database and new user(role) 7.Rename the file **_"RENAME.env"_** to _**".env"**_ and edit settings matching your setting of a database and a user 8.Use "python3 manage.py makemigrations" and "python3 manage.py migrate" 9.Run the project
+5.In configurations select your virtual environment as a python interpreter 6.Install postgresql and create a new database and new user(role) 7.Rename the file **_"RENAME.env"_** to _**".env"**_ and edit settings matching your setting of a database and a user 8.Use "python3 manage.py makemigrations ads" and "python3 manage.py migrate ads" than "python manage.py makemigrations" and "python3 manage.py migrate"
+9.Run the project